DJTNews Brief

 • DJT shares sit at $9.35, down roughly 90% from highs, as the MAGA stock trade unwinds broadly

-• Watch for: new CEO announcement and any updated revenue guidance or strategic pivot from incoming leadership
+• Next catalyst: new CEO announcement and any updated revenue guidance or strategic pivot from incoming leadership

 What Actually Happened

 Devin Nunes, the former congressman who ran Trump Media since its inception, is no longer CEO.
-The departure comes after what might be the widest gap between projection and reality in recent SPAC history.
+The departure follows the widest gap between projection and reality in recent SPAC history.
 Revenue landed 99.8% below what investors were told to expect.
 That is not a rounding error.
-That is a business plan that never showed up.
+The business plan never showed up.

 Truth Social, the company's flagship product, was supposed to anchor a multi-platform media empire.
-Instead, the company has burned through cash at a pace that makes the $4mn in TTM revenue look like a hobby project budget.
+Instead, the company has burned through cash at a pace that makes the $4mn in TTM revenue look like a side project.
 Losses have compounded past $1 billion.
-For context, that means Trump Media spent roughly $250 for every $1 it earned.
+Put differently: Trump Media spent roughly $250 for every $1 it earned.

 The Catch

-The bull case here has never been about the income statement.
+The bull case has never rested on the income statement.
 DJT trades on political sentiment and brand association, not discounted cash flows.
-That is not a knock.
-It is a fact.
-And it means a CEO change might not matter the way it would at a normal company.
-The stock's value proposition is its name, not its operator.
+That is not a knock — it is a fact.
+A CEO change may not move the stock the way it would at a company valued on earnings.
+The stock's worth is the name on the door, not the person running operations.

-But the 90% decline from highs suggests the political premium is compressing fast.
-MAGA-adjacent stocks have struggled broadly, and the market is no longer giving Trump Media a free pass on fundamentals.
-At $9.35, the stock still implies a valuation that requires a dramatic revenue inflection nobody has explained how to achieve.
+But the 90% decline from highs shows the political premium is fading fast.
+MAGA-adjacent stocks have sold off across the board.
+At $9.35, the stock still carries a valuation that demands a sharp revenue inflection — and no one has laid out how to get there.

 Bottom Line

 Replacing a CEO who oversaw $1 billion in losses sounds like progress.
-It is not, unless incoming leadership can articulate a credible revenue model.
+It is not — unless incoming leadership can present a credible revenue model.
 The core problem was never Nunes personally.
 It was a platform with negligible monetization and no clear path to scale.
-New management needs to answer one question: where does the next $100mn in revenue come from?
-Until that answer exists, the stock is a political sentiment trade with deteriorating fundamentals.
-Watch for the new CEO name and whether it comes with an updated financial roadmap or just another press release.
+New management has to answer one question: where does the next $100mn in revenue come from?
+Until that answer exists, the stock remains a political sentiment trade with shrinking cash reserves and $4mn in annual revenue.
+The signal to look for: whether the new CEO arrives with an updated financial roadmap or just another press release.

 For a deeper look at Trump Media's valuation and financials, read the full Basis Report analysis.